prestonharberts/bib/Bible/prov24.md

 > And do not deceive with your words.
 ###### 29
 > Do not say, “I will do to him just as he has done to me;
->  “ I will pay him back according to what he has done.”
+> “I will pay him back according to what he has done.”
 ###### ¶ 30
 > I passed by the field of a sluggard,
 > By the vineyard of one who lacks sense.